Uniform bases for ideal arrangements: Introduction

-Surprisingly, the logarithmic derivation module of an ideal arrangement determines the cohomology ring of the regular nilpotent Hessenberg variety from the work of \cite{AHMMS}.
-Hessenberg varieties are subvarieties of the full flag variety which was introduced by De Mari, Procesi, and Shayman around 1990 (\cite{dMS, dMPS}).
-This subject is relatively new, and it has been found that geometry, combinatorics, and representation theory interact nicely on Hessenberg varieties (cf. \cite{AH}).
-As one of the interactions, the cohomology ring of a regular nilpotent Hessenberg variety can be described in terms of the logarithmic derivation module of the ideal arrangement (\cite{AHMMS}).
-Originally, explicit presentations of the cohomology rings of regular nilpotent Hessenberg varieties in type $A$ are given by \cite{AHHM} from the point of view of the localization technique.
-Motivated by this work, in \cite{AHMMS} explicit presentations of the cohomology rings of regular nilpotent Hessenberg varieties for types $A,B,C,G$ are given from the perspective of surprising connection with the logarithmic derivation modules of the ideal arrangements.
-From our explicit uniform bases for the ideal arrangements, we obtain explicit presentations of the cohomology rings of regular nilpotent Hessenberg varieties in all Lie types (Corollary~\ref{corollary:cohomologyHess}) which generalize the result of \cite{HHM}.
+It is geometrically important to describe uniform bases for the ideal arrangements.
+In fact, the logarithmic derivation module of an ideal arrangement determines the cohomology ring of the regular nilpotent Hessenberg variety from the work of \cite{AHMMS}.
+Hessenberg varieties are subvarieties of the full flag variety which was introduced by De Mari, Procesi, and Shayman around 1990 (\cite{dMPS, dMS}).
+This subject is relatively new, and it has been found that geometry, combinatorics, and representation theory interact nicely on Hessenberg varieties (e.g. see the survey article \cite{AH}).
+The family of regular nilpotent Hessenberg varieties can be regarded as a (discrete) family of subvarieties of the flag variety connecting the Peterson variety and the flag variety itself, where the Peterson variety is related with the quantum cohomology of the flag variety (\cite{Ko, R}).
+An explicit presentation of the cohomology ring of the Peterson variety is given by \cite{FHM} in type $A$, and soon after is given in \cite{HHM} for all Lie types.
+Then, \cite{AHHM} gave explicit presentations of the cohomology rings of regular nilpotent Hessenberg varieties in type $A$.
+Note that \cite{AHHM, FHM, HHM} used localization techniques in equivariant cohomology.
+Soon later, \cite{AHMMS} established a connection between the cohomology rings of regular nilpotent Hessenberg varieties and the logarithmic derivation modules of the ideal arrangements.
+In particular, they gave explicit presentations of the cohomology rings of regular nilpotent Hessenberg varieties for types $A,B,C,G$ by using the connection.
+One can obtain them for other types from uniform bases which we constructed.
+To summarize, we obtain explicit presentations of the cohomology rings of regular nilpotent Hessenberg varieties for all Lie types (Corollary~\ref{corollary:cohomologyHess}).
+Here, we note that their presentations generalize the result of \cite{HHM}.